PhiliPdB/SwipeableDrawer/README.md

 ```

 # How to use
 First create a SwipeableDrawer element with your navigation in it on your website.
-Something like
+Something like:
 ```html
 <swipeable-drawer>
 	<!-- Free to choose content -->